 If your child is familiar with the format of the test, he’ll feel more prepared.
 Ask his teacher or check your state’s Department of Education Web site for some sample questions or other materials that can help him get acquainted with the test.

 See that your child gets a good night’s sleep the night before the test and eats breakfast that morning.
 Read more about how much sleep your child should be getting — and how much sleep helps.

 Don’t let the test stress you!

 While tests have increasing importance, they are just one measure of student learning.
 If you remain calm, chances are your child will probably feel calmer, too.
 Also, try to keep the process in perspective.
 Annie Murphy Paul recommends having your child make a self-concept map.
-In the center of the paper, your child writes me.
+In the center of the paper, your child writes “me.”
 From that central spot, your child draws lines out to the many identities he has: son, artist, video gamer, brother, smart student, soccer player, and so on.
-The idea is to help your child see that the test is not all of who he is.
+The idea is to help your child see that how he performs on a test is not who he is.